Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Introduction

 \section{Introduction}

 \textit{The general public could not afford a private lunch with billionaire Warren Buffett.
 What about hiring Buffett as my on-call financial advisor, possibly at a cost of \$100?
 Before finalizing an investment of \$50 million, how about holding an elite brainstorming session with the world’s 10 greatest investors?...at a cost of \$5000?...
-Not many years later, as he earned his first \$1 million from investment, Yanglet was to remember that night when Dr. Li Deng helped him revise the proposal for the Multimodal Financial Foundation Models (MFFMs) workshop.} \\ Large language models (LLMs) have demonstrated remarkable proficiency in understanding and generating human-like texts.
-FinLLMs, such as open FinGPT \cite{Liu2023FinGPT, Liu2024FinGPTHPC, Yang2023FinGPT,zhang2023instruct, Felix2024FinGPTAgent} and proprietary BloombergGPT \cite{Wu2023BloombergGPT}, have shown great potential in select areas of financial services \cite{kong2024large, nie2024survey} .
-Beyond this earlier language-centric approach, Multimodal Financial Foundation Models (MFFMs) can process interleaved multimodal financial data, including fundamental data, market data, data analytics, macroeconomics, and alternative data (e.g. natural language, audio, image and video).
-Multimodal financial data has unique characteristics, such as dynamic, both structured and unstructured forms, and comes in varying formats (e.g., charts, graphs, Web APIs, Excel spreadsheets, SEC filings, XBRL filings \cite{Han2024XBRLAgent}, and SQL data \cite{zhao2024revolutionizing}).
+Not many years later, as he earned his first \$1 million from investment, Yanglet was to remember that night when Dr. Li Deng helped him revise the proposal for the Multimodal Financial Foundation Models (MFFMs) workshop.} \\

+Generative AI is witnessing the rise of foundation models (e.g., transformer neural network, diffusion models) trained on massive data that can be adapted to a wide range of downstream tasks \cite{bommasani2021opportunities}.
+Recently, large language models (LLMs) have demonstrated remarkable proficiency in understanding and generating human-like texts.
+FinLLMs, such as open FinGPT \cite{Liu2023FinGPT, Liu2024FinGPTHPC, Yang2023FinGPT,zhang2023instruct, Zhang2023RetrievalAugmentedLLMs, Felix2024FinGPTAgent} and proprietary BloombergGPT \cite{Wu2023BloombergGPT}, have shown great potential in select areas of financial services \cite{kong2024large, nie2024survey}.
+Beyond this earlier language-centric approach, Multimodal Financial Foundation Models (MFFMs) can process interleaved multimodal financial data, including fundamental data, market data, data analytics, macroeconomics, and alternative data (e.g. natural language, audio, visual).
+Multimodal financial data has unique characteristics, such as dynamic, both structured and unstructured forms, and comes in varying formats (e.g., charts, graphs, Web APIs, Excel spreadsheets, SEC filings \cite{islam2023financebench}, XBRL filings \cite{Han2024XBRLAgent}, and SQL data \cite{zhao2024revolutionizing}).